docker/docs/docker-cloud/cloud-swarm/create-cloud-swarm-aws.md

 Docker Cloud connects to your AWS account, deploys Docker for AWS instances, forms a Swarm, and joins the instances to it.

-> **Note**: At this time, you cannot dissolve swarms or delete swarm nodes from within Docker Cloud - you can only unregister the swarm from the Docker Cloud UI.
-To delete the swarm and its members, log in to your AWS account and delete them manually.
+> **Note**: At this time, you cannot add or remove nodes from a swarm from within Docker Cloud.
+To add new nodes or remove nodes from an existing swarm, log in to your AWS account, and add or delete nodes manually.
+(You can unregister or dissolve swarms directly from Docker Cloud.)

 ## Where to go next